unicode-org/message-format-wg/test/README.md

 - `syntax-errors.json` — Strings that should produce a Syntax Error when parsed.

-- `data-model-errors.json` - Strings that should produce Data Model Error when processed.
+- `data-model-errors.json` - Strings that should produce a Data Model Error when processed.
   Error names are defined in ["MessageFormat 2.0 Errors"](../spec/errors.md) in the spec.

 - `functions/` — Test cases that correspond to built-in functions.